masamerc/procrastinate.nvim/README.md

 # procrastinate.nvim

+> [!Note]
+> **Disclaimer**: This project was created as a practice project and for fun.
+It’s not meant to be taken too seriously, but if it brings you joy or helps you out, that’s a bonus.

 ## What is this?

 `procrastinate.nvim` is a Neovim plugin that lets you effortlessly insert `TODO` comments into your code.